dadlepolls/dadle/docs/docs/quickstart.md

 # Quickstart

-This document guides you on the fastest possible way to get DadleX running
+This document guides you on the fastest possible way to get Dadle running

 ## Prerequisites

-Ideally, DadleX should run on some sort of server.
+Ideally, Dadle should run on some sort of server.
 Please make sure that all of those dependencies are installed.

 - Git (install it via your favorite package manager, e.g. `sudo apt install git`)
 - OpenSSL